integreat-io/map-any/README.md

 // --> { id: 0 }
 ```

-There's also an async version, that's accepts a function that returns a promise:
+There's also an async version, that accepts a function that returns a promise:

 ```
 import mapAny from 'map-any/async.js'